govcms-training/site-builder/unit-3-manage-media/manage-media.md

 One important difference of media entities when compared to nodes is that _not all media types are equal_.
 They are specialised so that they are able to know how to manage the media resource they’re dealing with in the best way.
 For example, media types that deal with _images_ will be able to validate file extensions, as well as know how to map width/height image information to Drupal fields.
 On the other hand, this knowledge won't be necessary or useful to _youtube_ media entities, which in turn will probably need to know how to retrieve a thumbnail or the video author information from the remote video server.

 Throughout this training we’ll rely on the default media types.

-If you need to create new media types, follow instructions from this documentation page: https://www.drupal.org/docs/8/core/modules/media/creating-and-configuring-media-types
+> (i) If you need to create new media types, follow instructions from this documentation page: [Creating and configuring Media Types](https://www.drupal.org/docs/8/core/modules/media/creating-and-configuring-media-types).